(Dunreyth Alpacas is not an open farm)

-Bruce & Peta live in an idyllic setting on the side of the South Downs in West Sussex.
+Bruce & Peta live in an idyllic setting in the South Downs in West Sussex.

-They gave up their profession as Nurses and now run their herd of alpacas on their own land in Adsdean Park.
+They gave up their profession as Nurses to run their herd of alpacas on their own land in Adsdean Park.

-They were the first in the country to offer Alpaca walking to the public (to their knowledge ) and the first to take Alpacas to Hospices etc. All now copied by many.
+They were the first in the country to offer Alpaca walking to the public (to their knowledge ) and use alpacas as therapy in care homes and hospices.
+Now copied by many.

-SEE WALKING PAGE FOR DETAILS.
+SEE WALKS & BOOKINGS PAGE FOR DETAILS.
 An Alpaca walking Experience second to none.

 They breed friendly alpacas in a variety of colours for their fibre and the manufacture of unique hand knitted garments which can be purchased from their onsite shop.

-Attendances at weddings have increased by 60% from 2016 .
+Attendances at weddings have increased substantially from 2016 .